peteralcock/Rushmore/README.md

-# AiCourse
+# 10XAi - Lesson Planner
-Generate lesson plans with generative AI and sell your courses online!
+Hop on the Magic Schoolbus and generate lesson plans with generative AI, then sell your courses online!
 ![Screenshot](/splash.png?raw=true "Preview")

 This project is a SaaS web application that allows users to create AI-generated courses with ease.
 It features user authentication, course creation, subscriptions, and much more.
 Both users and administrators can access various features that enhance the user experience and streamline management.